Onryō

+Depiction of an onryō in the (近世怪談霜夜星, Kinsei-Kaidan-Shimoyonohoshi), by Katsushika Hokusai.

 Ukiyo-e by Utagawa Yoshitsuya depicts the moment when Emperor Sutoku, who died in exile, became an onryō.

 The headstone of Taira no Masakado, located between the skyscrapers of Ōtemachi near Tokyo Station, was renovated in 2021 when the surrounding skyscrapers were rebuilt, but the headstone was never moved.

 Ukiyo-e by Tsukioka Yoshitoshi depicting Sugawara no Michizane as the kami of thunder (Tenjin).
 After Sugawara no Michizane's death, lightning struck the palace, killing and injuring many of the powerful people involved in his banishment, and Sugawara no Michizane was enshrined in the Tenmangū (Shinto shrines) as the Tenjin.